-If we have given a notice of redemption and have set aside sufficient funds for the redemption for the benefit of the holders of the Series B Preferred Stock called for redemption and given irrevocable instructions to pay the redemption price and all accrued and unpaid dividends, then from and after the redemption date, those shares of Series B Preferred Stock will no longer be outstanding, no further dividends will accrue and all other rights of the holders of those shares of Series B Preferred Stock will retain their right to receive the redemption price for their shares and any accrued and unpaid dividends through, but not including, the redemption date, without interest.
+If we have given a notice of redemption and have set aside sufficient funds for the redemption for the benefit of the holders of the Series B Preferred Stock called for redemption and given irrevocable instructions to pay the redemption price and all accrued and unpaid dividends, then from and after the redemption date, those shares of Series B Preferred Stock will no longer be outstanding, no further dividends will accrue and all other rights of the holders of those shares of Series B Preferred Stock will terminate.
+The holders of those shares of Series B Preferred Stock will retain their right to receive the redemption price for their shares and any accrued and unpaid dividends through, but not including, the redemption date, without interest.